-Who we are Who is providing this notice?
-Northern Lights Fund Trust II What we do How does NLFT II protect my personal information?
+Who we are

+Who is providing this notice?
+Northern Lights Fund Trust II

+What we do

+How does NLFT II protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 How does NLFT II collect my personal information?
-We collect your personal information, for example, when you open an account provide account give us your income information provide employment information information We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
+We collect your personal information, for example, when you open an account give us your income information provide employment information give us your contact information give us your contact information We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
 Why can't I limit all sharing?
-Federal law gives you the right to limit only • sharing for affiliates' everyday business purposes- information about your creditworthiness • affiliates from using your information to market to you • sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
-Definitions Affiliates Companies related by common ownership or control.
+Definitions Federal law gives you the right to limit only sharing for affiliates' everyday business purposes-information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
+Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
-The following companies may be considered affiliates of NLFT II: CLS Investments, LLC NorthStar Financial Services Group, LLC NorthStar CTC Holdings, LLC NorthStar Topco, LLC Blu Giant, LLC Gemini Fund Services, LLC Gemini Hedge Fund Services, LLC Northern Lights Compliance Services, LLC Northern Lights Distributors, LLC Constellation Trust Company Nonaffiliates Companies not related by common ownership or control.
-They can be financial and nonfinancial companies. • NLFT II does not share with nonaffiliates so they can market to you.
-Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products and services to you. • Our joint marketing partners include other financial service companies.
+The following companies may be considered affiliates of NLFT II: • CLS Investments, LLC • NorthStar Financial Services Group, LLC • NothStar CTC Holdings, LLC • NorthStar Topco, LLC • NorthStar Topco, LLC • Blu Giant, LLC • Gemini Fund Services, LLC • Gemini Alternative Funds, LLC • Gemini Hedge Fund Services, LLC • Northern Lights Compliance Services, LLC • Northern Lights Distributors, LLC • Orion Advisor Services, LLC • Constellation Trust Company Nonaffiliates Companies not related by common ownership or control.
+They can be financial and nonfinancial companies.
+NLFT II does not share with nonaffiliates so they can market to you.
+Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products and services to you.
+Our joint marketing partners include other financial service companies.